 Dick Lipe, now in his 39th year as Bentley’s Sports Information Director and his 43rd overall at the university, graduated from Bentley in 1977 with a Bachelor of Science degree in accounting.

 His duties include coordinating all sports publicity and public relations for the athletic department, which includes 23 varsity sports.

 A past president of the ECAC Sports Information Directors Association, Lipe, 59, was a college division representative on the Board of Directors of the College Sports Information Directors of America (CoSIDA) for three years.
 He has served on the NCAA Communications Committee and is a past chair of the CoSIDA Academic All-America® Committee, which he has served on since 1979.
 Lipe also served as the Information Director for the Northeast-10 from 1980-98, and for the Eastern Football Conference from 1997-2000.

 In October 1993, Lipe was honored with induction into the Bentley Athletic Hall of Fame.
 Three years later, he was named a recipient of the Lester Jordan Award, presented by CoSIDA for his contributions to the Academic All-America® program.
 In August 2000, he was presented with the Elmore Hudgens Sports Information Award by the All-America Football Foundation.

 A native of Latham, N.Y., Lipe resides in Waltham with his wife, Rosanne.
-They have one son, Brian (28), and one grandson.
+They have one adult son, Brian, and one grandson.